AckerlyXu/heima/articles/virtual-machines/virtual-machines-linux-classic-freebsd-create-upload-vhd.md

-<properties
+---
-    pageTitle="Create and upload a FreeBSD VM image | Azure" description="Learn to create and upload a virtual hard disk (VHD) that contains the FreeBSD operating system to create an Azure virtual machine" services="virtual-machines-linux"
+title: Create and upload a FreeBSD VM image | Azure
+description: Learn to create and upload a virtual hard disk (VHD) that contains the FreeBSD operating system to create an Azure virtual machine
-    documentationcenter=""
-    author="KylieLiang"
-    manager="timlt"
-    editor=""
-    tags="azure-service-management" />
-<tags
-    ms.assetid="1ef30f32-61c1-4ba8-9542-801d7b18e9bf"
-    ms.service="virtual-machines-linux"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="vm-linux"
-    ms.workload="infrastructure-services"
-    ms.date="08/29/2016"
-    wacn.date=""
-    ms.author="kyliel" />
+services: virtual-machines-linux
+documentationcenter: ''
+author: KylieLiang
+manager: timlt
+editor: ''
+tags: azure-service-management

+ms.assetid: 1ef30f32-61c1-4ba8-9542-801d7b18e9bf
+ms.service: virtual-machines-linux
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: vm-linux
+ms.workload: infrastructure-services
+ms.date: 08/29/2016
+wacn.date: ''
+ms.author: kyliel
+---

 # Create and upload a FreeBSD VHD to Azure
 This article shows you how to create and upload a virtual hard disk (VHD) that contains the FreeBSD operating system.
 After you upload it, you can use it as your own image to create a virtual machine (VM) in Azure.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
-> Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](/documentation/articles/resource-manager-deployment-model/).
+> Azure has two different deployment models for creating and working with resources: [Resource Manager and Classic](../azure-resource-manager/resource-manager-deployment-model.md).
 This article covers using the Classic deployment model.
 Azure recommends that most new deployments use the Resource Manager model.
-For information about uploading a VHD using the Resource Manager model, see [here](/documentation/articles/virtual-machines-linux-upload-vhd/).
+For information about uploading a VHD using the Resource Manager model, see [here](./virtual-machines-linux-upload-vhd.md).

 ## Prerequisites
 This article assumes that you have the following items:

-* **An Azure subscription**--If you don't have an account, you can create one in just a couple of minutes. see [create a trial account](/pricing/1rmb-trial/).
+* **An Azure subscription**--If you don't have an account, you can create one in just a couple of minutes. see [create a trial account](https://www.azure.cn/pricing/1rmb-trial/).
 * **Azure PowerShell tools**--The Azure PowerShell module must be installed and configured to use your Azure subscription.
 To download the module, see [Azure downloads](/downloads/).
 A tutorial that describes how install and configure the module is available here.
 Use the [Azure Downloads](/downloads/) cmdlet to upload the VHD.
 * **FreeBSD operating system installed in a .vhd file**--A supported   FreeBSD operating system must be installed to a virtual hard disk.
 Multiple tools exist to create .vhd files.
 For example, you can use a virtualization solution such as Hyper-V to create the .vhd file and install the operating system.
 For instructions about how to install and use Hyper-V, see [Install Hyper-V and create a virtual machine](http://technet.microsoft.com/zh-cn/library/hh846766.aspx).

-> [AZURE.NOTE]
+> [!NOTE]
 > The newer VHDX format is not supported in Azure.
 You can convert the disk to VHD format by using Hyper-V Manager or the cmdlet [convert-vhd](https://technet.microsoft.com/zh-cn/library/hh848454.aspx).
 In addition, there is a [tutorial on MSDN about how to use FreeBSD with Hyper-V](http://blogs.msdn.com/b/kylie/archive/2014/12/25/running-freebsd-on-hyper-v.aspx).
 >
 >